roshiajin-kunai/sakkamade.github.io/_posts/storyette/2021-02-23-sakura-drop.md

 "I like you, Yoshino!
 I love you!"

 My entire face was burning hot, and even the nigh breeze appeared to boil by my influence.
-"Oh, my God," she said, and, seemingly wishing to proceed, upon a big nod,
+"Oh, so that what it was," she said, and, seemingly wishing to proceed, upon a big nod,

 "I know,"